RendyArthaP/react-firebase-todo/README.md

 # Hello Everyone!

-This is my first project with React!
+This is my first project with React & Firebase!

 ### How to run this project:
 1. Clone this repository: `git clone https://github.com/RendyArthaP/react-firebase-todo.git`